2020PB/police-brutality/reports/Virginia.md

 * [Court filing](https://ewscripps.brightspotcdn.com/ff/05/d77e0dd14f0187f803ec26baadc8/6-4-2020-civil-rights-lawsuit-vs-richmond-police.pdf)

-### Officer spits on detained protestor | June 1st
+### Officer spits on detained protester | June 1st

-A police officer spits on a detained protestor who is restrained and sitting on the ground.
-The officer appears to repeat the action after other protestors mention that he's on camera.
-Extended footage shows the officer continuing to spit on the protestor.
+A police officer spits on a detained protester who is restrained and sitting on the ground.
+The officer appears to repeat the action after other protesters mention that he's on camera.
+Extended footage shows the officer continuing to spit on the protester.

 tags: arrest, inhumane-treatment, protester